packet-nova/packet-nova.github.io/_posts/2025-12-15-Data-Oriented-Inheritance.md

 ## Conclusion
 This anti-pattern occurs when we create class hierarchies solely to represent different static values.
 The maintenance cost grows linearly with new types and exponentially with new properties.
 Just to hold data without different behavior.

-**Beginner-Friendly Solution:** Use a single class with computed properties (can be with a getter on the property, or a separate method you can call on the property) derived from an enum.
+**Beginner-Friendly Solution:** Trying using a single class with computed properties (can be with a getter on the property, or a separate method you can call on the property) derived from an enum.
 This centralizes logic, maintains type safety, and provides a single source of truth.
 For smaller projects, static factory methods offer a more flexible code by not having larger constructor calls.
+Give each of them a shot and see how you like it.
+If you don't, try something else!

-Remember: use inheritance when subclasses have **different behavior**, not just different data.
+Remember: Use inheritance when subclasses have **different behavior**, not just different data.